 Plotted on media-vs-search axes, the category sorts cleanly into quadrants.
 GEO sits alone in the high-search, low-coverage quadrant with a 0.02x ratio — severe undersupply.
 Crisis PR is right behind it at 0.04x.
 Corporate Advocacy Retreat is in the opposite corner: heavy negative coverage, almost no buyer demand.

-Media coverage × Search demand · 6-month window
+Media volume × Search demand · 6-month / monthly

-Source: Perigon (media); DataForSEO (search).
-Shadow analysis.
-Quadrants split at 200 articles / 1.5K searches.
+Source: Perigon (media); DataForSEO (search); Shadow analysis.
+Quadrants split at 200 articles / 1,000 monthly searches.

 Buyers do not start in Google anymore.
 They do still start there for high-intent commercial queries.
 The keyword data shows them shopping for "generative engine optimization" and "crisis communications agency" at agency-selection CPCs.
 The press has not figured out that this is happening yet.